The ambassador - Moldova

 What was the first thing you noticed in Moldova?

-I arrived in April 2023, which was a time that spring was just about to start.
-This meant that the sun was out and people were putting smiles on their faces as the trees were sprouting with leaves and the tulips were flowering.
-During this time, I noticed the greenness of Chisinau and the joy with which people went to the parks, had their coffees, and went about their business.
+I arrived in April 2023, just as spring was beginning.
+The sun was out, people were smiling, trees were sprouting with fresh leaves, and tulips were flowering.
+During this time, I noticed the greenness of Chisinau and the joy with which people visited the parks, had their coffees, and went about their business.

 Have you discovered any similarities between Dutch and Moldovan people?